coding-to-music/coding-to-music.github.io/docs/source/technical-docs-seo-guide.rst

 Once a crawler or spider finds your site, it will follow links and redirects in an attempt to find any and all pages on your site.
-While there are a few ways to guide the search engine in its crawl for example by using a :ref:`sitemap <guides/technical-docs-seo-guide:Use a sitemap.xml file>` or a :ref:`robots.txt file <guides/technical-docs-seo-guide:Use a robots.txt file>` which we'll discuss shortly, the most important thing is making sure the spider can follow links on your site and get to all your pages.
+While there are a few ways to guide the search engine in its crawl for example by using a :ref:`sitemap <technical-docs-seo-guide:Use a sitemap.xml file>` or a :ref:`robots.txt file <technical-docs-seo-guide:Use a robots.txt file>` which we'll discuss shortly, the most important thing is making sure the spider can follow links on your site and get to all your pages.